In a Nutshell

 Debt and Financial Hardship Resources

 Due to unforeseen events, repaying a debt isn't always possible.
 It can be hard to avoid debt collection agencies when you’re trying to meet your basic needs.
-North Dakota provides resources to assist in saving money and overcoming financial difficulties.
+North Dakota provides financial assistance programs to help you save money and overcome economic hardships.
 Eligibility for these programs will likely depend on your income, family situation, and living arrangements within the state.

 Temporary Assistance Programs